mattermost/docs/source/onboard/system-admin-roles.rst

 *Available in legacy Mattermost Enterprise Edition E20*

-System Admins can assign roles that permit granular user access to specific of the System Console.
-These system roles enable users to perform certain administrative tasks without requiring access to all system administration areas.
-System roles never supercede the user's original role or the user's permissions configured by the Permissions scheme.
+System Admins can assign system roles that permit granular user access to specific areas of the System Console.
+These roles enable users to perform certain administrative tasks without requiring access to all system administration areas.
+System roles never supersede the user's original role or the user's permissions configured by the Permissions scheme.

 - From Mattermost v5.28, System Admins can use the `CLI <https://docs.mattermost.com/manage/command-line-tools.html>`__ to assign roles and privileges.
 - From Mattermost v5.30, and in Mattermost Cloud, System Admins can use the System Console to assign and manage roles and privileges.